hudson-ayers/wcet-rs/README.md

 to platform-specific assembly, and using published instruction timing for that assembly.
 Currently, this is future work.

+As of 1/9/2023 much of the code that originally lived in this repository has been moved into the Haybale fork which this repository depends on.
+I have found as this work has progressed that the API exported by upstream Haybale is not flexible enough to support many of the WCET-finding specific optimizations which this work requires.
+Once this tool is in a more stable state I plan to move much of that functionality back into this repository after modifying Haybale enough to provide the flexibility I need.

 ## Installation + Setup

 Using this tool requires installing several system packages which are necessary for Haybale - specifically